JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 And so I accindentally discovered a way to crash Adobe Reader, </BR>
 a likely good start to unearth more serious vulnerabilities... </BR>

 So I want to share this little discovery with other geeks and researchers,</BR>
-so that they can (maybe) get something good out of it.
+so that they can (maybe) get something good out of it.</BR>

+In the "PDF" folder you can find the pdf that crashes Adobe Reader.

 </BR>